(1967)[1][2]

 –REFERENCE: In The Brave and The Bold #98 Intro and The Brave and The Bold #98.
 Batman saves the lives of Roger Birnam and his pregnant wife Clorinda Birnam.
 The Birnams are so grateful they ask Batman to be the godfather to their child.
 Batman agrees.
 A few days later, after the baby is born, Batman meets his godson Enoch Birnam).
 While we won’t see it on our timeline, Batman will stay in touch with the Birnams quite often and sporadically visit them throughout the decade to follow.
 (Unknown to poor Roger and a completely unsuspecting Batman, Clorinda is the secret head of a coven of witches and she, with the help of coven member Dr. Malthus, has delivered twins.
 Enoch is an evil demon-baby while his brother, Roger Birnam Jr, is the good child.
 Roger Jr will be kept hidden from the world.
 So, yes, Batman is basically Rosemary’s Baby’s godfather.)

 –FLASHBACK: From The Untold Legend of the Batman #2, Batman with The Boy Wonder Sunday News Strip 8/13/1967, Batman #200, Batman #213, World’s Finest Comics #200, Batman #232, Batman #244 Part 2, Batman #300, Batman #339 Part 2, Detective Comics #484 Part 4, and Detective Comics #526—and referenced in The Brave and The Bold #83 and Batman Family #7.
-Late on the same night of the Graysons’ deaths, Dick overhears more Zucco Mob members threaten CC Haly yet again.
+Late on the same night of the Graysons’ deaths (immediately following the arrest of Blade), Dick overhears more Zucco Mob members threaten CC Haly yet again.
 Dick tries to lash out, but Batman meets with him and calms him down.
 Both Batman and Dick now know with utmost certainty that the death of the Flying Graysons was foul play orchestrated by Boss Zucco.
-In fact, Batman has already arrested those responsible for the actual murders.
-But, in spite of the incriminating information at his disposal, the Dark Knight knows it will still be very hard to link Boss Zucco directly to the crime.
+In fact, Batman has already arrested those responsible for the actual murders (Blade and company).
+Nevertheless, even with the incriminating information at his disposal, the Dark Knight knows it will still be very hard to link Boss Zucco directly to the crime.
 Seeing a bit of himself in the orphaned Dick, Batman reveals his secret ID to the boy and takes him under his wing, agreeing to help him get revenge.
 But first, they’ll need to gather evidence and build a stronger case against Zucco.
 (The scene where Batman and Dick talk about partnering-up occurs in the Batmobile.
 However, in a flashback from Batman #129 Part 2, the scene incorrectly happens at the circus.
 Notably, the same scene in Batman #213 correctly takes place in the Batmobile, but it shows the wrong Batmobile i.e. the original sedan roadster version of the Batmobile.
 While Batman’s sedan exists, it isn’t the version of the car driven in this scene thanks to a retcon from The Untold Legend of the Batman #2.)
 That night, Dick swears a special oath of dedication to Batman.
 The very next day, with consent from Dick’s closest relatives (including his Aunt Harriet Cooper), Dick becomes Bruce’s legally adopted ward.
 Bruce also starts Dick out with a very generous allowance befit for one of the now-richest kids in Gotham.

 –FLASHBACK: From Batman #129 Part 2, Batman #213, Detective Comics #484 Part 4, and Batman #339 Part 2.
 Dick begins an extensive and strenuous training session, starting with trapeze, boxing, jiu jitsu, judo lessons, and crime detection classes.
 (Batman tells Dick that he could teach him a few things about trapeze.)
 As referenced in Batman #189, Batman goes over the “rules of soldier combat.”
 Not sure how many rules there are or what they are, as we only learn Rule #2: “Call out if separated or obstructed from view of your partner while fighting in the field.”
 In a reference in The Untold Legend of the Batman #2, we are told that Dick’s training lasts “months”—I’m not sure how long that is supposed to be, but for the sake of time-compression and the need to accommodate a ton of stories in this first year, I’m going to say that it is a mere three months.
 Batman will teach Dick everything he knows.
 While Dick trains, Batman begins his case against Zucco.
 As referenced in Batman Family #7, in Dick, Bruce will quickly see bright intelligence, intense alacrity, and a level of skill that he’s never seen before in someone so young.